blendernc/blendernc/docs/source/examples/simple_animation.rst

 Simple animation
 ================

-.. important:: For this first example, it is important to be familiar with the simple UI of BlenderNC (:ref:`beginner_mode`).
+.. important:: For this third example, it is important to be familiar with the simple UI of BlenderNC (:ref:`beginner_mode`).

 Data provided
 -------------